CiscoISE/terraform-provider-ciscoise/docs/resources/node_services_profiler_probe_config.md

 description: |-
   It manages read and update operations on Node Services.
   This resource updates the profiler probe configuration of a PSN.
-  Set probe value as
+  Set probe value as false to disable probe.
-  null
-  to disable probe.
   Ex: Below payload will disable NMAP, PxGrid and SNMPTRAP probes {
   "activeDirectory": { "daysBeforeRescan": 1 },